 With a track record of generating growth and consistently setting and delivering against targets, the CDO will identify opportunities to leverage and/or redesign processes, tools, and technology to improve branch operations, perform benchmarking against industry best practices, and identify new ways to broaden the impact and reach of the branches in the community.

 Desired Skills & Experience

-- BA/BS degree in human services, business, social services or related field (Master’s degree preferred)
+- Bachelor’s degree in business administration, financial development, communications, public relations, human services, or equivalent (Master’s degree preferred)

 For more details, and confidential inquires please contact:

 - Deep commitment to the mission of the YMCA, its members and the communities served